RileyTschumper/airquality/README.md

 # Air Quality

 ## Todo List
-- Add Nominatim input feature
+- Add Nominatim input feature (Riley)
-- Add units parameter to coloring in table
+- Add units parameter to coloring in table (Brandon)
-- Fix bugs in all data on one marker
+- Fix bugs in all data on one marker (Riley)
-- Allow either map (along with the location input box) to go fullscreen
+- Allow either map (along with the location input box) to go fullscreen (Brandon)
 - Implement heatmap visualization overlay

 ## Changelog